Please use this page to search the most frequently asked questions about the Office of Clinical and Experiential Learning.

 What are the upper-level writing courses?

 The upper-level writing electives program gives students additional, and practice-minded, training in the fundamental skills of good writing: clarity, precision, and good organization.
 The object is to train professionals to analyze legal issues and communicate that analysis to others.
 That means students learn analysis of statutes and case law, the relationship of the law to the case at hand, document and citation format, and the other special techniques needed to communicate with a legal audience.
 Several of these courses are directly focused on the sorts of documents lawyers (or judges) actually prepare in practice, including contracts, corporate documents, legislation, real estate documents, briefs and memoranda, and judicial opinions.
-Others address writing and persuasion more generally.
+Others address writing skills more generally.

 What are the coordinated, multi-course skills programs that NYLS offers?